 - Spin the hoop around in one direction, engage your core and gently rock your body back and forward.
 The key is to make the movement small (I tried too hard at first, and then the hoop keeps falling off.)

 - Keep your knees bent and if the hoop starts to fall, bend a bit deeper to try and keep it up.

-I’ve been hula hooping now for around 4 months, and I think I have really have blasted my middle age spread.
-I feel I’ve had great results for minimum effort!
-No sweating buckets, or doing impossible explosive exercises like burps; just a very relaxing rocking movement.
-For me this exercise is for all of us who are time poor and want fast results.
-I lost 2 inches around my waist, and my core feels much stronger and trimmer, even my posture looks better from the side.
+I’ve been hula hooping now for around 4 months, and I think I have blasted my middle-age spread.
+I also feel that I’ve had great results for minimum effort!
+No sweating buckets or doing impossible explosive exercises like burpees; just a very relaxing, rocking movement.
+From my point of view, this form of exercise is for all of us who are time-poor but want fast results.
+I lost 2 inches around my waist, my core feels much stronger and trimmer,and my posture looks much better from the side.
 I would really recommend this exercise for anyone wanting to tone up their core and lose their love handles!